swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

     main()
 ```

+`Workspace.create("s3://...")` uses `fsspec` under the hood, so the snapshot is
+written straight to the same S3 prefix the Evidently UI service reads from.
+No
-`include_data=False` tells Evidently to store only the aggregated snapshot, not
+extra HTTP call to the UI pod is needed. `include_data=False` tells Evidently to
-the raw reference or current datasets.
-This keeps the workspace small and avoids
+store only the aggregated snapshot, not the raw reference or current datasets.
-duplicating data that is already in S3.
+This keeps the workspace small and avoids duplicating data that is already in
+S3.

+The `download_latest_logs` function downloads every log object under the prefix
+that was modified in the last `LOG_CUTOFF_HOURS` hours.
+Fluent Bit uploads
+timestamped objects as batches close, so concatenating them in `LastModified`
+order reproduces the original event stream.

 #### Create `.github/workflows/monitor.yaml`